vanilla/docs/content/help/addons/rich-editor.md

 Rich Editor supports embedding of external content within posts.
 Use the embed menu to transform a link into a rich content embed.

+_Alternatively, pressing enter at the of a line containing __only__ a link also attempt to create an embed from that link._

 ![Embed menu](https://images.v-cdn.net/docs/richeditor_embedmenu.PNG)

 While we fetch the data for the embedded content, the link appears as a link with a loading indicator.